kwbonds/crudeoil_products/Readme.md

 ![](README_files/figure-markdown_github/unnamed-chunk-7-1.png)

 The above suggests a ARIMA(1,1,0) model because the acf is tailing off and the PACF cuts at lag 1 (suggesting AR = 1).
-I'll use the sarima package to create the model and to forecast it. sarima has some nice tools for this.
+I'll use the *sarima* package to create the model and to do some forecasting. *sarima* has some nice tools for this.

 ``` r
 ar_sim_x <- sarima(crude_oil_returns, p = 1, d = 1, q = 0)